 Ms. Teplitz joined the Under Secretary for Management’s Office of Policy, Rightsizing, and Innovation (M/PRI) at the Department of State in 2012.
-A career Foreign Service Officer, she advises senior management on management policy and chief-of-mission authority issues, as well as managing rightsizing of the U.S. Government overseas presence, coordinating regionalization, business process reengineering and shared services with regional, functional and management bureaus within the Department and with other US Government agencies.
+A career Foreign Service Officer occupying an Assistant Secretary-ranked position, she advises senior management on management policy and chief-of-mission authority issues, as well as managing rightsizing of the U.S. Government overseas presence, coordinating regionalization, business process reengineering and shared services with regional, functional and management bureaus within the Department and with other U.S. Government agencies.

 Ms. Teplitz’s initial Washington-based experience was gained as a Special Assistant to the Assistant Secretary for Administration and as a Program Analyst in the Bureau of Administration.
 She served a tour as a Watch Officer in the Operations Center.

-A member of the Senior Foreign Service with the rank of Minister Counselor, she joined the State Department in 1991.
+A member of the Senior Foreign Service with the rank of Minister Counselor, she joined the State Department in 1991 and is the recipient of numerous Superior and Meritorious Honor Awards.
 Hailing originally from Chicago, Illinois, Ms. Teplitz is a transplanted Washingtonian, holding a BSFS from the Georgetown University School of Foreign Service.